rleber/bun/doc/readme.md

 1. Set up configuration.
 The "bun config" commands are useful for this.
 You may also want to define the "BUN_REPOSITORY" environment variable to point to the URL of the archived files.
 2. Use "bun archive fetch" to fetch the repository into the archive.
-3. Set the "at_path" configuration setting to point to the location of the downloaded tape files.
+3. Set the "at_path" configuration setting to point to the location of the downloaded archive.
 4. Set the "catalog_path" configuration setting to point to the location of the catalog file.
-5. You can use "bun ls" to list tapes, "bun catalog ls" to list the catalog, and "bun catalog check" to identify tapes not matching the catalog.
+5. You can use "bun ls" to list hoards, "bun catalog ls" to list the catalog, and "bun catalog check" to identify hoards not matching the catalog.
 6. If desired, use "bun archive index build" to build the index file (although "bun fetch") may have already done this.
 7. Use "bun archive index set_dates" to set file modification dates to match the modification dates from